oracle-livelabs/oci/healthcare-innovations/ai-vision/apex-map/apex-map.md

 ## Introduction

 This workshop walks you through the steps of locating Hospitals based on location and patient trauma.

+Estimated Time: 20 minutes.

+### Objectives

+In this lab, you will:

+* Create the required schema
+* Update SDO_GEOMETRY Column
+* Create Oracle APEX Faceted Search
+* Create Oracle APEX Map and Map Layer
+* Demo of finding Hospital on Map based on Location and Trauma selected.
+* Query to locate the nearest Hospital within a given radius

+### Prerequisites

+This lab assumes you have:

+* Completed previous labs of this workshop: **Setup environment** and logged into **Oracle APEX workspace**

+> **Note:** You are at the beginning of **Part 6** Labs.

 ### About Spatial Geometry Objects